Let’s get ready for your professional headshots!

 For men, a clean cut and trimmed or shaved facial hair is recommended unless we’re going for a wilderness adventure vibe.

-For those with long hair we’ve successfully captured headshots with hair back in a ponytail, up in a bun, or down on the shoulders.
+For men and women with long hair we’ve successfully captured headshots with hair back in a ponytail, up in a bun, or down on the shoulders.
 Take some time to consider what you like best.

-I’ve noted that most women are wearing hair down in headshots with 1/4 wearing it back in a tight pony tail.
+I’ve noted that most of my long haired subjects are wearing hair down in headshots with 1/4 wearing it back in a tight pony tail.
 We can always try both and you can pick your favorite.

 A foundation and subtle touches are great for evening out the tones of skin.
-While we do retouch your favorite headshots, the more even your skin is to begin with, the more natural the retouching looks.
-Please avoid heavy and dark eyeshadow, extreme lash extensions*, and intensely dark lip colors.
+While we do apply a basic skin retouch your favorite headshots, the more even your skin is to begin with, the more natural the retouching looks.
+Please avoid heavy and dark eyeshadow, extra length lash extensions*, and intensely dark lip colors.

-*false lashes tend to be so dense and long that they block light from hitting the eyes and cause a dead eye look.
+*false lashes tend to be so dense and long that they block light from hitting the eyes and cause a raccoon eye look.

 Questions?